Kochi | Cochin – Garden of Spices

 The Chinese fishing nets, a remnant from the rule of the majestic Kublai Khan, is another major tourist attraction.
 After a day of wanderlust, you can unwind at the Fort Kochi Beach, which also houses a pretty lighthouse.

 The Pardesi Synagogue, a relic of the Jews also claims huge footfalls.
 This glorious specimen of Jew architecture is four hundred years old and is adorned with etched brass pillars and floor art.
 There are a couple of copper discs that have the etchings of the benefits awarded by King Bhaskara Ravi Varman.
-It also showcases a forty-five feet clock that boasts of Arabic, Latin, Malayalam and Hebrew.
+It also showcases a forty-five feet clock that boasts of Arabic, Latin, Malayalam, and Hebrew.

 If you want to soak in the feel of the Maharajadom, trudge along to the Mattancherry Palace that is a treasure trove of royal memorabilia.

-Ernakulam, situated at a stone’s throw distance, from Kochi, exudes generation next verve and enthusiasm with a plethora of theatres, dining joints and shopping havens.
+Ernakulam, situated at a stone’s throw distance, from Kochi, exudes generation next verve and enthusiasm with a plethora of theatres, dining joints, and shopping havens.

-Broadway is a shopper’s paradise, fragrant with an old world charisma.
+Broadway is a shopper’s paradise, fragrant with an old-world charisma.
 Amble down the seventy-five feet Marine Drive or lean back to feast your eyes on the Ernakulam –Vypeen boat sail at a distance.

 If you are interested to bolster your knowledge about the nomenclature of Ernakulam, a visit to the Shiva Temple is a must.
 Rishinaga-kulam, the name of the temple’s pool of water gives Ernakulam its name.
 The legend has it that, a mystic gained freedom from the shackles of a curse.
 January is an ideal month to visit as the temple gears up to revel in the eight-day celebrations.
 The Pakalpooram, a blend of panchavadyam, and pandimelan, is a unique experience.
-The new-year festivities of Onam sees Ernakulam all decked to host the Indira Gandhi Boat Race, that generates a lot of thrill and anticipation.
+The new-year festivities of Onam sees Ernakulam all decked to host the Indira Gandhi Boat Race, which generates a lot of thrill and anticipation.

 Take a stroll down the various islands that characterize Kochi.
-The lush Bolgatty Island, Vypeen Island and The Willingdon Island are coveted tourist destinations.
+The lush Bolgatty Island, Vypeen Island, and The Willingdon Island are coveted tourist destinations.
 They are the ideal romantic getaways for the honeymooners.